sulu/SuluThemeBundle/README.md

         filesystem: ~
 ```

-By default, the bundle seeks for the themes in the `%kernel.project_dir%/themes` directory and looks for a configuration
+By default, the bundle seeks for the themes in the `%kernel.project_dir%/themes` directory and looks for a
-file named `composer.json`.
+theme configuration file named `composer.json`.
 This can be changed via the yaml configuration:

 ```yaml
 sylius_theme: